XavierCLL/Jaziku/docs/incoming_plans.rst

 To be included
 --------------
+- use the global_common_process for maps (climate, correlation, forecast) and put the global_common_process in subtitles inside maps
 - adjust the PPT var for accumulate the data daily by default
 - to able to change the labels for var D
 - include the shapes maps for protected regions of Colombia